atikul-islam-sajib/GoodPractiseDSID/README.md

 | 5.
 Training the Classifier with augmentation samples | `!python alzheimer/classifier/classifier.py --dataset /content/dataset.zip --augmentation 1000 --batch_size 64 --model --epochs 500 --lr 0.001 --device gpu` | Trains the classifier with the addition of 1000 augmentation samples to the dataset, using the same batch size, number of epochs, learning rate, and device as in step 4. |
 | 6.
 Generating Metrics | `!python alzheimer/classifier/classifier.py --get_all_metrics --device gpu` | Generates all relevant metrics for the trained classifier model, utilizing a GPU device. |
 | 7.
 Creating Charts | `!python alzheimer/classifier/classifier.py --get_all_charts` | Creates charts to visually represent the metrics and performance of the classifier model. |

-8. **Displaying Results**:
-To present the detailed steps for **Displaying Results** in a visually appealing and organized manner without using a table, we can opt for a structured list format that highlights each command and its purpose.
-Here's how it can be beautifully laid out:

 ### 8. Displaying Results